Jeremy38100/Evoke/README.md

    npm run test
    ```

-This will build the project, and run a webserver on port 4173 then run tests
+This will build the project, and run a web server on port 4173 then run tests

 ## To-Do